rakuten-f2e/react-redux-homework/README.md

 Step 1
   * Construct your `app` with [starter kits](https://reactjs.org/community/starter-kits.html) and use `React` for your view and display above table.
     * Sample: `git checkout starter-kit`
   * Please divide your component well.
-It should has main componet with serveral children components
+It should have main componet with serveral children components
   * The data is just a fake array currently

 Step 2